Bound photonic pairs in 2D waveguide quantum electrodynamics

 The total energy of a pair $2\varepsilon_{q_{x},q_{y}}$ is represented as a sum of the energies of non-interacting polaritons with wave vectors $k_{1(2),x(y)}=(q_{x(y)} \pm K_{x(y)})/2$.
 Its shape is determined by the phase $\varphi$ and the center of mass wave vector $\textbf{K}$ and it is shown in Fig.~\ref{fig:2}(a) for $\varphi=3\pi/4$, $K_{x}=\pi$, and $K_{y}=0$.

+The impossibility of double occupation in a single qubit due to the on-site repulsion ($\chi\rightarrow\infty$) seems to suppress any possibility to observe bound state pairs.
+Nonetheless, the lattice has an infinite-range radiative coupling so that the polariton-polariton correlation, stemming from the on-site repulsion, is preserved all along the lattice.
+This is essential to the formation of bound states with repulsive interactions perceived by the negative effective mass regions in the dispersion relation shown in Fig.~\ref{fig:2}(a) and Fig.~\ref{fig:2}(b).
+The different sign effective masses of polaritons at the center and the edge of the Brillouin zone allows for the formation of the in-gap bound two-polariton states with energies lying in the band gap even for the case of repulsive interactions.
+The creation of these finite-energy bound states by strong repulsive interaction has already been observed in Bose-Hubbard models in optical lattices~\cite{Winkler2006}.

 As bound states arise as discrete in-gap states, the energy gap in the dispersion relation is the main characteristic that allows the formation of bound states.
 However, the existence of a gap is not guaranteed for any arbitrary values of $\varphi$ and $\textbf{K}$.
-Fig.~\ref{fig:2}(b) and Fig.~\ref{fig:2}(c) show the domains where two-polariton pair can be observed by revealing the gap size $\Delta$ in the dispersion relation.
+Fig.~\ref{fig:2}(c) and Fig.~\ref{fig:2}(d) show the domains where two-polariton pair can be observed by revealing the gap size $\Delta$ in the dispersion relation.